tyleretters/lordsofthepit.com/_pages/lords-haus.md

 - Phase 2: Previous Lords' Haüs participants - Registration opens 10am, Friday, September 10th, 2021
 - Phase 3: New initiates/friends of the club (if necessary) - Registration opens 10am, Friday, October 8th, 2021

+Unlike all other Lords of the Pit events, there is no charitable component to Lords' Haüs.
+This one is for the Lords.
+All fees exclusively go to the rental, catering and snacks.

 In order register, please send $365 [via paypal to Lord Agra via this link.](https://paypal.me/bobagra?locale.x=en_US) When you receive an email confirming your secured slot, start getting ready to ball the fuck out of control.

 ---